StarExec/StarExec/distribution/INSTALL.markdown

 If you are using SGE as a backend, you need to create the user `sgeadmin` and ensure this user does have administrator privileges in SGE.

-6) A sandbox directory will need to be created on the Starexec head node.
+6) A sandbox directory will need to be created on the StarExec head node.
 This directory is used to execute user-provided scripts in a sandboxed environment, preventing them from affecting other parts of the system.
 You should create a directory named 'sandbox' at the location